How to Pick Yourself Up After You Fall to Temptation

 Live in Victory

-The life Jesus lived and the death He died reveal that sin and its consequences may be victoriously overcome.
+The life Jesus lived and the death He died reveal that sin and its consequences are victoriously overcome.

 Behold it!
 Your perfect Savior took on the filth, the shame and all its consequences—suffered for things He wasn’t guilty of—so that you may be forgiven, included in the Father’s family and avert punishment.
 He did it all so that you may have eternal, resurrected life and relationship with Him.